canonical/netbox/docs/plugins/development/models.md

 * The corresponding human-friendly label
 * The assigned color (optional)

+A complete example is provided below.

 !!! note
     Authors may find it useful to declare each of the database values as constants on the class, and reference them within `CHOICES` members.
 This convention allows the values to be referenced from outside the class, however it is not strictly required.

 ### Dynamic Configuration

+Some model field choices in NetBox can be configured by an administrator.
+For example, the default values for the Site model's `status` field can be replaced or supplemented with custom choices.
 To enable dynamic configuration for a ChoiceSet subclass, define its `key` as a string specifying the model and field name to which it applies.
 For example:

 ```python
 from utilities.choices import ChoiceSet